bmuschko/cks-crash-course/exercises/05-apparmor-network-call/vagrant-setup.md

 $ vagrant up
 ```

 The Kubernetes cluster consists of a control plane node running on `kube-control-plane` and a worker node `kube-worker-1`.
 You can SSH into a VM using the command `vagrant ssh <vm-name>`.
 The following command shows how to shell into the VM `kube-control-plane`.
+To leave the VM, run the `exit` command.

 ```
 $ vagrant ssh kube-control-plane